 - Using a tool like Belbin Team Roles to identify how balanced your team are currently and how you can maximise team performance by tapping into the natural strengths within your team.

-- Bring in a licensed MBTI facilitator to help your team share their communication preferences and identify ways of enhancing your team communication and decision making.
+- Bringing in a licensed MBTI facilitator to help your team share their communication preferences and identify ways of enhancing your team communication and decision making.
 See MBTI team building for more information.

 Next in this Guide